-In addition to his fundamental responsibilities as a County Commissioner, Mr. Partridge also serves as a representative of Douglas County by way of appointment to the following area organizations: C-470 Corridor Coalition, where he serves as Vice Chair; Denver Regional Council of Governments, where he serves on the Metro Visions Issues Committee; Denver South Economic Development Partnership; Douglas County Fair Association; E-470 Public Highway Authority; Metro Area County Commissioners; Northwest Douglas County Oil & Gas Economic Impact Committee; Partnership of Douglas County Governments; Rural Water Authority of Douglas County; and on the South I-25 Urban Corridor Transportation Management Authority.
+In addition to his fundamental responsibilities as a County Commissioner, Mr. Partridge also serves as a representative of Douglas County, by way of Board appointment, to the following area organizations: Castle Rock Economic Development Council; C-470 Corridor Coalition, where he serves as Vice Chair; Denver Regional Council of Governments, where he serves on the Budget and Finance Committee; Denver South Economic Development Partnership Board of Directors; and the Denver South I-25 Urban Corridor Transportation Management Authority; E-470 Public Highway Authority; Northwest Douglas County Oil & Gas Economic Impact Committee; and the Southern Shooting Partnership.

-Partridge also serves on the following statewide and national organizations: the Colorado Clean Water Coalition, where he serves as Vice Chair; the Colorado Counties, Inc. Agriculture, Wildlife and Rural Affairs Committee, Land Use and Natural Resources Steering Committee (Vice Chair 2016), Public Lands Steering Committee, and Transportation & Telecommunications Steering Committee; the HB1328 Broadband Deployment Board; and the National Association of Counties Agriculture and Rural Affairs Steering Committee.
-Additionally, he was recently appointed by the Colorado Counties Inc. Board of Directors to serve as the statewide county representative on the Public Safety Communications Subcommittee, which is under the Homeland Security and All-Hazards Senior Advisory Committee.
+Partridge also serves on the following statewide and national organizations: the Colorado Clean Water Coalition (Vice Chair); the Colorado Counties, Inc. Agriculture, Wildlife and Rural Affairs Committee, Land Use and Natural Resources Steering Committee (Vice Chair), Public Lands Steering Committee, and Transportation & Telecommunications Steering Committee; the HB1328 Broadband Deployment Board; and the National Association of Counties Agriculture and Rural Affairs Steering Committee.
+Additionally, through appointment by the Colorado Counties Inc. Board of Directors, he serves as the statewide county representative on the Public Safety Communications Subcommittee, which is under the Homeland Security and All-Hazards Senior Advisory Committee.

 Prior to settling in Colorado he worked as an Athletic Trainer for the New York Jets and at three universities.
 He started his physical therapy practice in Castle Rock in 1987, while living in Littleton, Colorado, and moved to Douglas County in 1994 to be closer to his practice.
 Once elected as County Commissioner, he gave up his physical therapy practice to focus on his job serving the citizens and taxpayers of Douglas County.